 One of the setbacks of the unit is the way it handles weather conditions.
 While it is obviously made from quality materials, the Bushnell Powerview 10×50 wide-angle binocular is not O-ring sealed, so it is not really waterproof.
 Because it lacks that crucial aspect, it will not be able to withstand harsh weather and in extreme temperature fluctuations, the instrument could be prone to internal fogging.

 So if you are out a lot in tough conditions, frequent rains, or expose the binoculars to rapid temperature changes you would not want to miss the advantages of water and fog-proof binoculars.

 The high magnification makes it difficult to hold the binoculars steadily after a while.
 A tripod is helpful.

 This is a popular model from the company and a real bargain.
 Bushnell is a sound, trusted brand and users will get to see the reason why plenty of customers rely on and trust their products.

 The build quality is fine as Bushnell is known for.
-The light transmission the Bushnell Powerview is capable of is high enough as one can expect from binoculars with such large objective lenses.
-The image quality that the PowerView supplies, is acceptable for standard glass and BK7 prisms.
-After all the unit is very reasonably priced.
+When it was new it smelled of rubber for quite a while.
+The image quality that the PowerView provides, is acceptable for standard glass and BK7 prisms.

 There are 3 models available in this model line, they all share the same large aperture but vary in magnification.